Sulakshana Pandit: Career

-Personal life
+Personal life and death

-Sulakshana comes from a musical family originating from Pilimandori Village in Hissar (now Fatehabad) district of Haryana state.
+Sulakshana came from a musical family originating from Pilimandori Village in Hissar (now Fatehabad) district of Haryana state.
 The famous classical vocalist and legendary Pandit Jasraj was her uncle.
 Ex Rajgarh MP & Jan Sangh leader Vasant Kumar Pandit was also her uncle.
 She started singing at the age of nine.
 Her elder brother Mandheer Pandit (who was earlier a music composer in the 1980s with Jatin Pandit as the duo Mandheer–Jatin) was her constant companion in Mumbai; they performed and sang on stage until Sulakshana became a leading playback singer through many of their live concerts with legends such as Kishore Kumar and Mohammed Rafi.

-She has three brothers (Mandheer, Jatin and Lalit Pandit) and three sisters (Late Maya Anderson, Late Sandhya Singh and Vijayta Pandit).
+She had three brothers (Mandheer, Jatin and Lalit Pandit) and three sisters (Maya Anderson, Sandhya Singh and Vijayta Pandit).
 Her father Pratap Narain Pandit was an accomplished classical vocalist.
-Her nephew Yash Pandit is an Indian television actor.
+Pandit's nephew, Yash Pandit, is an Indian television actor.
 Nieces Shraddha Pandit and Shweta Pandit are playback singers.
 Her cousin is playback singer Hemlata.

-Sulakshana has never been married, after actor Sanjeev Kumar turned down her marriage proposal.
+Pandit never married, after actor Sanjeev Kumar turned down her marriage proposal.
 She fell on hard times after she stopped getting work.
 Her sister Vijayta Pandit and brother-in-law, music composer Aadesh Shrivastava, had plans to compose a devotional album for her, but Aadesh died before he could.
 She broke her hip bone when she fell in the bathroom.
-Sulakshana makes rare public appearances after her four surgeries that left her impaired.
-She has given a full length radio interview wherein she spoke about her acting & singing career to RJ Vijay Akela in July 2017.
+Pandit made rare public appearances after her four surgeries that left her impaired.
+She gave a full length radio interview wherein she spoke about her acting and singing career to RJ Vijay Akela in July 2017.

+Pandit died from a cardiac arrest on 6 November 2025, at the age of 71.